mmm/docker-cloudera-quickstart/README.md

 ## Install

-To run the docker-cdh image from docker-hub, simply use the following command:

-    docker run -i svds/cdh

-It's large, so you might want to do a separate
+This image is somewhat large... you might want to do a separate

     docker pull svds/cdh

-first.
+to install.

 ## Use

 Spin it up with

-    docker run -id svds/cdh
+    docker run -td svds/cdh

 get the container id from